-Open the Query Tool and build a query.

-To save the query, click the Save Smart Code button in the ribbon, enter a name and click Create.
+- Open the Query Tool and build a query. - To save the query, click on the Smart Code icon in the toolbar.

 Editing a Smart Code

 If you want to see the query that is underlying a smart code, of if you want to modify the query, you can edit the smart code.